Cycles in synchronous iterative voting: general robustness and examples in Approval Voting: Bad cycles in Approval Voting

-The previous lemma shows that along an orbit of $\PD$, the outcome can only decrease in this order until $\mu$ becomes winner.
-Since there cannot be an infinite decreasing sequence of outcome, eventually $\mu$ becomes winner.
-Now, as is well-known, this is a stable situation: for all $\beta$, $\PD(\mu\beta)=\mu\beta_0$ where $\beta_0$ is the candidate getting the better score in a duel against $\mu$.
-Therefore, every state converges under $\PD$ to the state $\mu\beta_0$, and the proof of Theorem \ref{t:1d-convergence} is complete.
+The previous lemma shows that along an orbit of $\psi$, the outcome can only decrease in this order until $\mu$ becomes winner.
+Since there cannot be an infinite decreasing sequence of outcomes, eventually $\mu$ becomes winner.
+Now, as is well-known, this is a stable situation: for all $\beta$, $\psi(\mu\beta)=\mu\beta_0$ where $\beta_0$ is the candidate getting the better score in a duel against $\mu$.
+Therefore, every outcome converges under $\psi$ to the outcome $\mu\beta_0$ (and every ballot profile of $B^n$ converges under $\varphi$ to the ballot profile induced by the outcome $\mu\beta_0$ and the Leader Rule).
+The proof of Theorem \ref{t:1d-convergence} is complete.